simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 Two beautiful characterizations of Buddhism: "As a lion unfrightened by noises.
 As a wind, not to be captured by a net.
 As a lotus leaf impervious to water.
 As a rhinoceros treading in solitude!"---"The study and manifestation of energy in all its forms.
 Energy of armament.
 Energy of application in action.
 Energy of dissatisfaction giving birth to the eternal striving which brings man into the cosmic rhythm."
 So said Asanga.

 Where, then, is the inactive pessimism?
 Where is the philosophy of despair, as Buddhism is sometimes called by persons of small comprehension.
 How many books have been written under the false romanticism of the nineteenth century?
 How many scientists, not versed in the languages, have fed their minds with these vague sour conclusions?
-But at last we now have a different Buddha---with a sword, with leonine daring, armed with all energies amidst universal activity, in cosmic aspiration.
+But at last we now have a different Buddha---with a sword, with leonine daring, armed with all energies, within the universal structure, cosmic in striving.

 <a id="21">**21 INDIA**</a>